 What is the difference between melt and pour and cold process soap?

-‘Melt and pour’ is the method of soap making that starts with a soap base which you melt, add your desired fragrances such as essential oils and then pour into mold.
+‘Melt and pour’ is the method of soap making that starts with a soap base which you melt, add your desired fragrances such as essential oils and then pour into a mold.

-Cold process soap method used to make the soap from scratch, i.e combining the oils or fats with caustic soda (lye).
+Cold process soap method is used to make the soap from scratch, i.e combining the oils or fats with caustic soda (lye).